PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Related Work

-~\\ \textbf{Pre-training for motion forecasting.\quad}Current motion forecasting still heavily relies on the curated annotations provided by the datasets and trains the models from scratch.
+\textbf{Motion forecasting pretraining.\;} Current motion forecasting heavily relies on the accurate annotations provided by the datasets and trains the models from scratch.
 Recently, several self-supervised methods for motion forecasting have emerged~\cite{xu2022pretram, cheng2023forecast, bhattacharyya2023ssl}.
-Specifically, \cite{xu2022pretram} pre-trains map and trajectory encoders through contrastive learning, encouraging feature similarity between positive trajectory-map pairs. \cite{bhattacharyya2023ssl} defines several pretext tasks, such as lane masking, lane node distance prediction and maneuver classification of agents of interest. \cite{cheng2023forecast} masks the lane and past/future trajectories and trains a network to reconstruct the masked values.
-Notably, these pre-training methods \textit{still rely on curated annotations} and generally improve features of a sub-module (encoders) through contrastive learning or masking. \cite{yang2024visual} pre-trains a perception backbone using images for various downstream tasks but focuses only on single-dataset settings.
-Our \method{} instead targets pre-training the entire motion forecasting network and validates its performance across different paradigms and both single- and cross-dataset settings.
+Specifically, in \cite{xu2022pretram}, Xu et al. pretrain map and trajectory encoders through contrastive learning, encouraging feature similarity between positive trajectory-map pairs.
+Authors in~\cite{bhattacharyya2023ssl} define several pretext tasks, such as lane masking, lane node distance prediction, and maneuver classification of agents of interest.
+Cheng et al. in \cite{cheng2023forecast} mask the lane and past/future trajectories and train a network to reconstruct the masked values.
+Notably, these pretraining methods \textit{still rely on human annotations} and generally improve features of a sub-module (encoders) through contrastive learning or masking.
+In \cite{yang2024visual}, Yang et al. pretrain a perception backbone using images for various downstream tasks, but focus only on single-dataset settings.
+Instead, we position our proposed strategy as \emph{task-specific pretraining}, which performs pretraining using pseudo-labeled data with the same optimization objective of motion forecasting.
+Our goal is to explore diverse off-the-shelf trajectories for forecasting pretraining without directly using any annotated trajectories.